BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

 ### Backup process
 {% include image-gallery.html pages = page.images_backup %}

-1. **Deterministic Wallet with Seed Phrase**: Cashu uses a deterministic wallet model, where all cryptographic keys and bitcoin backed ecashtokens can be derived from a single seed phrase.
+1. **Deterministic Wallet with Seed Phrase**: Cashu uses a deterministic wallet model, where all cryptographic keys and bitcoin-backed ecash tokens can be derived from a single seed phrase.
 This seed phrase can be generated when the wallet is first created, or a at any point in time when the user wants to backup their wallet.

 2. **Secure Storage**: Users are advised to store their seed phrase securely.
 It is crucial to keep this seed phrase in a safe, physical format (such as written on paper) and stored in a secure location to prevent unauthorized access or loss.
 The best practices in the [Backup & recovery]({{ '/guide/daily-spending-wallet/backup-and-recovery/landing-page/' | relative_url }}) section also apply to Cashu wallets.